Trackmasters: 1989−1995: Early career

 In 1989, Poke connected with childhood friend Frank "Nitty" Pimentel at his recording studio in Bay Ridge, Brooklyn, New York City.
-With Tone (known then as Red Hot Lover Tone), Pimentel helped Tone and Poke in learning the equipment as well as programming and sequencing on drum machines.
-Alex Richbourg became part of the team that same year as a musician.
-A few years later Alex Richbourg decided to move on and join forces with Jimmy Jam and Terry Lewis.
+With Tone (known then as Red Hot Lover Tone), Pimentel helped Tone and Poke learn the equipment, as well as programming and sequencing on drum machines.
+Alex Richbourg joined the team that same year as a musician.
+A few years later, Alex Richbourg decided to move on and join forces with Jimmy Jam and Terry Lewis.
 Soon after, Alex "Spanador" Mosely from the group Lisa Lisa and Cult Jam added the acoustic guitar and many other live instruments.
-The name Trackmasters originated from their first manager Andre S. Brownne.
-The original name was stylized as TrakMasterz, however in the mid 1990s it was changed and restructured by the new manager Steve Stoute to what is today.
+The name Trackmasters originated from their first manager, Andre S. Brownne.
+The original name was stylized as TrakMasterz; however, in the mid 1990s, it was changed and restructured by their new manager, Steve Stoute, to what it is today.

 Puff Daddy had become an A&R at Uptown Records, and when he met up with the Trackmasters, it was rumored that he bought every beat they had made.
-After producing for artists such as Kool G Rap, LL Cool J, Roxanne Shante and Big Daddy Kane, Trackmasters were signed to Columbia Records and were given their own imprint/vanity label Trackmasters Entertainment.
-At the time they were working with MC Serch of rap group 3rd Bass and Tone also had a side project on Select Records as a rapper under the name Red Hot Lover Tone.
+Trackmasters were signed to Columbia Records and were given their own imprint/vanity label Trackmasters Entertainment after producing for artists such as Kool G Rap, LL Cool J, Roxanne Shante and Big Daddy Kane.
+At the time, they were working with MC Serch of rap group 3rd Bass, and Tone also had a side project on Select Records as a rapper under the name Red Hot Lover Tone.

 Around this time, Poke had also worked with Puff Daddy to produce the hit singles "Juicy" and "Respect" for The Notorious B.I.G.'s debut album, and "Be Happy" for Mary J. Blige, as well as producing for other artists including Heavy D, Soul for Real, Method Man and Faith Evans.